 All organisations are under pressure to be more efficient, safer and of course profitable.
 It therefore makes sense to take principles of lean manufacturing and apply them to other organisations in need of streamlining.
 Proven solutions can meet relevant needs elsewhere– be it an airport, supermarket or a hospital.

-So we’re delighted that hospital management trusts are beginning to meet their streamlining targets by using motorised tugs helping them to reduce costs, speed up procedures and minimise staff risk.
+So we’re delighted that hospital management trusts are beginning to meet their streamlining targets by using motorised tugs helping them to reduce costs, speed up procedures and eliminate manual handling.